-Coronavirus: Special Air India flight to airlift stranded Indians from Wuhan today
+Coronavirus: Special Air India flight to airlift stranded Indians from Wuhan lands in India today

 New Delhi, Feb 01: The first batch of Indian passengers in Air India special flight that will take off from Wuhan, China will reach India on Saturday.
 The special flight will evacuate a large number of Indians stranded at the epicentre of the deadly coronavirus-hit Wuhan.